 What Is The Cause Of Type 1 Diabetes?

 No one knows why Type 1 Diabetes occurs.
-As I write this blog, this is still being researched.
-When my daughter was diagnosed, this was one of the questions that I asked her Endocrinologist, after all the crying and shock, “Why her?
+When my daughter was diagnosed, one of the questions that I asked her Endocrinologist, “Why her?
 How is it possible for a baby of only 15 months old to have this horrible condition?”
 The Endocrinologist, who is awesome by the way, said that the factors for the cause of this autoimmune disease are still unknown.
 Some theories say that it could be the food, the environment, or even genetics.

 Sadly, there is no prevention or cure for Type 1 Diabetes, unlike Type 2 Diabetes, which may “go away” with diet, exercise, and oral medication.
 Type 1 Diabetes is a chronic condition that can occur at any age, it is sometimes called Juvenile Diabetes, but it can occur to an adult.

 Some famous people who are diagnosed with Type 1 Diabetes are: